wahyudin-wh/wahyudin-wh/README.md

 # Hello Everyone! 👋

-Hi, my name is Wahyudin Alipudin, I Graduated Informatics Engineering University Pamulang majoring in Computer Science.Have an interest in technology
+Hi, my name is Wahyudin Alipudin, I Graduated Informatics Engineering University Pamulang majoring in Computer Science, Have an interest in technology
-Familiar with Web technologies Developers.
-I am open to opportunities work in any field.
+Familiar with Web technologies Developers I am open to opportunities work in any field.

 ### 😄 Pronouns
 He/Him